 In the next part of this article, we would like to explain the scientific method of urban exploration using the examples of Lviv, Ukraine, and Bristol, England.

 In Bristol, you can travel by bus, tram, or ferry.

 According to the research of ESP Group – the transport contact center of Great Britain, the public transport system of Bristol is one of the least comfortable in the UK.
 The city takes the last, 26th position with an index of 5.31 out of 10.
 There are various reasons for such rating:

 To increase the speed of travel, the city authorities renovated two historical bridges and constructed a new one.
 The city center was made pedestrian.
 In 2018, Metrobus – a three-routes network of high-speed buses – was launched.
 The citizens of Bristol often joke that the system of teleportation is another project under development.
 Its implementation should end in the next 700 years.

-The history of the Lviv public transport began with the omnibus, which served the passengers since 1835.
-In 1880, the first horse-drawn tram appeared at the city streets.
+The history of Lviv public transport began with the omnibus, which served the passengers in 1835.
+In 1880, the first horse-drawn tram appeared on the city streets.